 https://hr.wisc.edu/professional-development/programs/manager-and-supervisor-training/

 The Principles of Supervisory Management program through Learning and Talent Development at OHR is the most complete, in-depth training any manager can go through to learn the basics of supervising others at the UW.
-If you have not taken this series of classes yet, contact this office for more information.
+Find this and several other resources at the LTD Manager and Supervisor Training page.

 https://hr.wisc.edu/cls/plain-language-training/